omkarakatta/diftrans/README.md

 The workhorse function in the `diftrans` package is also called `diftrans`, which serves two purposes:

--   compute transport cost between two univariate distributions, and
+-   compute the transport cost between two univariate distributions, and
 -   compute the differences-in-transports estimator (see Daljord et al. (2020)).